sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 | anxifree  |     0.4 |
 +-----------+---------+

-At this stage, the only thing I’ve included in the table is the raw data itself.
+At this stage, the only thing I have included in the table is the raw data itself.
 That is, the grouping variable (i.e., ``drug``) and outcome variable (i.e. ``mood.gain``) for each person.
 Note that the outcome variable here corresponds to the |Y_ik| value in our equation previously.
 The next step in the calculation is to write down, for each person in the study, the corresponding group mean, |Yb_k|.
-This is slightly repetitive but not particularly difficult since we already calculated those group means when doing our descriptive
+Thit is slightly repetitive but not particularly difficult since we already calculated those group means when doing our descriptive
 statistics: